mlrun/mlrun/docs/genai/genai-flow.md

 may find a better one in the near future.

 A typical scenario may utilize multiple models over an entire flow.
-The simpler models (evaluating input for toxicity) probably do not need an LLM, whereas the main model does require an LLM. understand your various models so that you can apportion your resources appropriately.
+The simpler models (evaluating input for toxicity) probably do not need an LLM, whereas the main model does require an LLM.
+Make sure you understand your various models so that you can apportion your resources appropriately.
 (See {ref}`mlops-dev-flow` for more details about non-LLM models.)